-To summarize how well model-generated inflation rates compare to the data at the annual level, we take the arithmetic average of quarter-specific year-on-year inflation rates for the given year.
-The baseline model generates inflation rates of (in percent) 1.38, 6.96, and 6.86 in the United States for 2020, 2021, and 2022, while actual headline inflation during these years was 1.23, 4.98, and 7.72 percent, respectively.
-Thus, the model predicted-inflation rates broadly match those observed in data on average, which is surprising given the parsimonious nature of the model and that we do no target any moments in the data.3
+To summarize how well model-generated inflation rates compare to the data at the annual level, we calculate quarter-specific year-on-year inflation rates for each quarter in a given year and then take the arithmetic average of these numbers for the given year.
+The baseline model generates inflation rates of (in percent) 2.30, 8.61, and 6.37 in the United States for 2020, 2021, and 2022, while actual headline inflation during these years was 1.23, 4.98, and 7.72 percent, respectively.
+Thus, our model predicted-inflation rates broadly match those observed in data on average.5

 Next, to quantify the sources of inflation, we feed each shock into the model separately to calculate their contribution to inflation.
 This exercise yields an interesting historical decomposition of the drivers of inflation.
-For example, for the US in 2020, allowing for only sector-level supply shocks would have generated 3.13 percent inflation (higher than reality); including only sector-level demand shocks would have generated 0.32 percent inflation (lower than reality); including only aggregate demand shocks would have generated -1.31 percent inflation (much lower than reality), and having only energy shocks would have led to -0.02 percent inflation (much lower than reality).
+For example, for the US in 2020, allowing for only sector-level supply shocks would have generated 2.62 percent inflation (higher than reality); including only sector-level demand shocks would have generated 0.93 percent inflation (lower than reality); including only aggregate demand shocks would have generated -0.28 percent inflation (much lower than reality), and having only energy shocks would have led to -0.32 percent inflation (much lower than reality).
 These findings suggest that supply shocks were more important initially and aggregate demand shocks were disinflationary.
-In 2021, sector-level supply shocks would have generated an inflation rate of -1.93 percent; only sector-level demand 0.14, only aggregate demand 8.5, and only energy 0.11, suggesting that aggregate demand shocks were more important in 2021 given that actual inflation was approximately 5 percent.
-During 2022, sector-level supply shocks only would have generated an inflation rate of -0.87 percent, sector-level demand an inflation rate of -0.06 percent, aggregate demand an inflation rate of 9.04 percent, and energy an inflation rate of 0.20 percent.
+In 2021, sector-level supply shocks would have generated an inflation rate of -1.74 percent; only sector-level demand 0.65, only aggregate demand 7.88, and only energy 1.12, suggesting that aggregate demand shocks were more important in 2021 given that actual inflation was approximately 5 percent.
+During 2022, sector-level supply shocks only would have generated an inflation rate of -1.07 percent, sector-level demand an inflation rate of -0.18 percent, aggregate demand an inflation rate of 7.57 percent, and energy an inflation rate of 1.69 percent.
 Therefore, actual inflation would have been much higher without the improvement in supply chains that acted as a disinflationary force (measured via the sector-level supply shock) in the last part of 2021 and throughout 2022.
-Notice that these supply shocks are distinct from the energy shock and energy shock alone is not enough to match the inflation in 2022.
-Euro area inflation is also well matched by the model with similar contributions of each shock with an exception of energy shocks that played a bigger role in 2022 Euro area inflation.